Paulinhx/Paulinhx/README.md

 ---

-## 🛡️ Cybersecurity Portfolio

-I'm a certified Security+ Analyst and software engineer with a strong focus on ethical hacking, DevSecOps, and sustainable digital solutions.
+## I'm a certified Security and software engineer with a strong focus on ethical hacking, DevSecOps, and sustainable digital solutions.
 My portfolio highlights:

 - 🔐 **DevSecOps Pipeline Implementation** – Integrating security automation within CI/CD workflows on AWS
 - 🧪 Vulnerability assessments and penetration testing